figment-networks/tutorials/near/6_fungible_token/README.md

 + Rust compiler is accessible (type `rustc`) - if not you have to [configure](https://www.rust-lang.org/tools/install) the PATH environment variable.
 + Get familiar with Rust, eg: [Learn Rust in 20 minutes](https://learnxinyminutes.com/docs/rust/).
 Look [here](https://www.rust-lang.org/learn) for more resources.
 + In this tutorial we will use `make` to execute commands.
-+ Once you installed Rust we need to add Web Assembly target compilation.
++ Once Rust is installed in our system, we need to add Web Assembly target compilation.
 By default Rust installs a native target for your CPU.
 We want to produce WASM code instead:

       rustup target add wasm32-unknown-unknown